usecakework/docs/docs/intro.md

 curl -L https://raw.githubusercontent.com/usecakework/cakeworkctl/main/install.sh | sh
 ```

-After that, add the cakeworkctl directory to your shell rc file.
+After that, add the ```cakework``` directory to your shell rc file.
 Check the output of the install script for the exact command.

 ## Create an account
 Create an account with: